A REFLECTION ON TRAUMA, TRAUMATIZATION, TRAUMA-INFORMED, AND RECOVERY - PATRICK TOMLINSON (2023)

 Winnicott, D.W.
 (1963a) Psychotherapy of Character Disorders, in, The Maturational Process and the Facilitating Environment, Hogarth Press and the Institute of Psychoanalysis: London (1972)

-- Download a Free PDF - The full article with Links to other PDFs
+- Download a Free PDF - A Reflection on Trauma 2023 with full Links

-- Download a Fre PDF - A Feflection on Tarauma with full Links
+- Download a Free PDF - A Reflection on Trauma and Chapter 2 Trauma-Informed Practice

 Please leave a comment